Asia-Pacific Beer Market Size and Share

 Asia-Pacific Beer Market Report Scope

 Beer, prepared by the fermentation of grains, is one of the oldest beverages in the world.
-The consumption of beer has augmented in Asia-Pacific in recent years due to the rise in disposable income and an increase in consumer preferences for beer over other alcoholic beverages.
-Additionally, cultural changes and the adoption of western culture have influenced the perception of consumers toward alcoholic beverages, especially beer.
+The consumption of beer has increased in the Asia-Pacific in recent years due to the rise in disposable income and an increase in consumer preferences for beer over other alcoholic beverages.
+Additionally, cultural changes and the adoption of Western culture have influenced the perception of consumers toward alcoholic beverages, especially beer.

 The market is segmented into type, distribution channel, and geography.
 By type, it has been segmented into lager, ale, and others.
 By distribution channel, the Asia-Pacific beer market has been segmented into on-trade and off-trade channels.
-By geography, the beer market has been segmented into China, Japan, India, Australia, Vietnam, Thailand, and Rest of Asia-Pacific.
-For each segment, the market sizing and forecasts have been done based on value (in USD million).
+By geography, the beer market has been segmented into China, Japan, India, Australia, Vietnam, Thailand, and the rest of the Asia-Pacific.
+For each segment, the market sizing and forecasts have been done based on value (in USD million) and volume(liters).

 By Product Type